 Jennifer practiced architecture both independently and with firms in Minneapolis and London before joining VJAA as a Design Principal in 1997.
 Jennifer received her Graduate Diploma in Design from the Architectural Association in London and her professional degree in Architecture from the University of Minnesota where she has taught since 1997.
 She was a Loeb Fellow in Urban and Environmental Studies at Harvard’s Graduate School of Design in 2002-2003 and was the John G. Williams Distinguished Professor at the University of Arkansas in 2012.

-Nathan Knutson is Managing Principal of VJAA where he has practiced since the firm's founding in 1995.
+Nathan Knutson has practiced at VJAA since it’s founding in 1995.
 He received his Master of Architecture from the University of Minnesota and also holds an undergraduate degree in Philosophy from St. Olaf College.
-His seventeen years of experience include feasibility studies, master planning, project coordination and management, and all stages of design.
-In addition to collaborating on the firm's major projects, Nathan is responsible for the office's fiscal management, scheduling, and contracts.
-His management of the firm and of projects prioritizes design at the highest level.
-Nathan has been Managing Principal/Project Manager for the Lavin-Bernick Center for University Life, the Central Campus Masterplan at Tulane University, the Charles Hostler Student Center at the American University of Beirut, and the St. John's University and Abbey Guesthouse.
+In addition to collaborating on and managing the firm's major projects, Nathan is responsible for the office's fiscal management, scheduling, and contracts.
 In 2002, he received an AIA Minnesota Young Architect Award.